Reviews from your customers can provide valuable feedback for your business. You can reply to reviews, which can help build customer trust.

 - For the review you'd like to reply to, tap Reply.

-- Report an inappropriate review: Tap More Report.
+- Report an inappropriate review: On the review you want to report, tap More Report.

 Business owner responses help you build relationships with customers, but they’re also public.
 When you reply to your customers, keep these guidelines in mind: